edgedb/edgedb/docs/guides/cloud.rst

     access.
 To request access, `join the waitlist </p/cloud-waitlist>`_ or join `our Discord <https://discord.gg/umUueND6ag>`_ and request access there.

 EdgeDB Cloud is the easiest way to host your EdgeDB instance.
-You have two options for interfacing with EdgeDB Cloud: via our CLI or through a graphical web interface.
+We offer two ways to interact with EdgeDB Cloud: via our CLI or through a graphical web interface.

 CLI Cloud Interface
 ===================